Names are linked to their individual artist websites. Alphabetical order by last name.

 Rachel Major

 Rachel Major is a visual artist and art educator based in San Francisco, CA. Rachel’s current series involves both covering up and exposing, precarity and chance.
 The paintings consist of layers built up by dripping paint onto canvas.
-I control the placement of the drip only to give up that control and allow the paint to move on its own, through gravity and chance, choosing its own path.
+She controls the placement of the drip only to give up that control and allow the paint to move on its own, through gravity and chance, choosing its own path.
 Occasionally she coaxes the paint to move in a direction that exposes specific colors.
 Fragments of color are left trying to hide yet pushing to be seen.

 Originally from Toronto, Canada, she is a graduate of the Ontario College of Art and Design in Toronto, Canada (OCAD), has a BFA from Nova Scotia College of Art (NSCAD) in Halifax, Nova Scotia as well an MFA from Mills College in Oakland, CA. She has exhibited in Canada, France and the U.S. Rachel has been a member of Gearbox Gallery since 2021.

-Image left: Untitled, acrylic on canvas, 48"x30", 2022
+Image left: Untitled, acrylic on canvas, 48"x30" | 2022

 TaVee McAllister Lee